createwithanuj/rothko-painting/README.md

 # rothko-painting
-his project is part of FreeCodeCamp's Responsive Web Design Certification.
+This project is part of FreeCodeCamp's Responsive Web Design Certification.
 It demonstrates the use of the CSS Box Model by creating Rothko-style art pieces using HTML and CSS.

 ## Concepts Used:
 - CSS Box Model (padding, margin, border)